-How to Maintain Hot Pink Hair (Plus Some Awesome Hair Color Inspo!)
+How to Maintain Hot Pink Hair

 2. Get specific.

 Switching out to a color-specific wash and care system is a tiny change that can have a big payoff—specifically, longer-lasting hot pink hair that doesn’t require expensive touchups as often.
-A shampoo and conditioner duo that color retention technology, like TRESemmé Color Revitalize Shampoo and Color Revitalize Conditioner, can help keep extend the life of your #unicornhair for as much as 40 washes.
+A shampoo and conditioner duo that color retention technology, like TRESemmé Color Revitalize Shampoo and Color Revitalize Conditioner, can help keep extending the life of your #unicornhair for as much as 40 washes.